GEVO: Memory-Efficient Monocular Visual Odometry Using Gaussians: Proposed Methods

 \subsection{Consistency-Aware Optimization}

 ~ After Gaussians are initialized in \Cref{subsec:initialization}, they are fused into the global map as illustrated in \Cref{fig:map_fusion}.
-Recall that our initialization procedure constructs a set of Gaussians ($\mathcal{G}_t$) representing both the obstacles and free regions that are visible from the current keyframe.
-Two challenges arise when integrating the new Gaussians into the existing map using the current sliding window: i) Since these Gaussians are potentially noisy, their insertion into the map likely causes RO; ii) During optimization, both IRO and RO tend to occur due to the lack of constraint from past views.
-In prior works~\cite{huang2024photo, zhang2023go, matsuki2024gaussian}, both are resolved by training Gaussians on keyframes sampled from past sliding windows.
+Two challenges arise when integrating the new Gaussians into the existing map using the current sliding window: i) Since these Gaussians are potentially noisy, inserting them into the map likely causes RO; ii) During optimization, both IRO and RO tend to occur due to the lack of constraints from past views.
+In prior works~\cite{matsuki2024gaussian, huang2024photo, zhang2023go}, both are resolved by training Gaussians on keyframes sampled from past sliding windows.
 In our work, we rely on past keyframes \emph{rendered} from the existing map to reduce memory overhead.

 However, the fidelity of these rendered images degrades over time which leads to significant degradation of the map itself.
-To maintain the fidelity of these images, we employ a two-stage optimization that first enhances the fidelity of the initialized Gaussians in the local stage before optimizing them with other existing Gaussians in the global stage.
-Since existing Gaussians are not perturbed during the local stage, we can recover the color of past keyframes with high fidelity through \emph{rendering}.
+To maintain fidelity, we employ a two-stage optimization that first enhances the initialized Gaussians in the local stage before optimizing them with other existing Gaussians in the global stage.
+Since existing Gaussians are not perturbed during the local stage, they are used to render past keyframes with high fidelity.
 To reduce IRO, we optimize a small subset of Gaussians that are both inconsistent and visible from the current sliding window.
-In addition, the free space information encoded by past keyframes can be retrieved by querying the Gaussians representing the free region, allowing us to further reduce RO by occupancy-based pruning.
+In addition, the free regions encoded by Gaussians from past keyframes allow us to further reduce RO via occupancy-based pruning.